sedostheatre/sedos.co.uk/input/news/2022-06-03-10-discount-when-you-book-our-final-three-shows-of-2022.md

 ---
 *3 June 2022*

-**The box offices for our remaining 2022 shows are all now open and we’re offering a 10% discount when you book our final three shows of the year in one transaction.**
+**The box offices for our remaining 2022 shows are all now open and we’re offering a Sedos ticket discount: 10% off when you book our final three shows of the year in one transaction.**

-Simply head to the online box office, select your seats for *A Midsummer Night’s Dream*, *Carrie: The Musical* and *Amadeus* and the discount will be applied automatically.
+Simply head to the online box office, select your seats for *A Midsummer Night’s Dream*, *Carrie: The Musical* and *Amadeus* and this ticket discount will be applied automatically.

 ^^^ ![Sedos ticket discount 2022](/assets/threeshows.jpg)
 ^^^